Fr\'echet Means and Procrustes Analysis in Wasserstein Space: Sample Setting

 \item[(2)] \textbf{Averaging}: The registered measures are \emph{averaged coordinate-wise}, using the common coordinates system by the registration step (1).
 In geometrical terms, the linear representation of $\{\mu^1,\ldots,\mu^N\}$ afforded by their local coordinates $\mathbf t_{\gamma_j}^{\mu^i} - \mathbf i=\log_{\gamma_j}(\mu^i)$ is averaged linearly.
 The linear average is then retracted back onto the manifold via the exponential map to yield the estimate at the $(j+1)$-step.

 \end{enumerate}

 That the gradient descent reduces to Procrustes analysis is not simply of aesthetic value.
 It is of the essence, as it shows that the algorithm relies entirely on solving a succession of \emph{pairwise optimal transportation problems}, thus reducing the determination of the Fr\'echet mean to the classical Monge problem of optimal transportation (e.g.\ Benamou and Brenier \cite{benamou2000computational}, Haber et al.\ \cite{haber2010efficient}, Chartrand et al.\ \cite{chartrand2009gradient}).
 After all, this is precisely the point of a Procrustes algorithm: exploiting the (easier) problem of pairwise registration to solve the (harder problem) of multi-registration.
-We note that, further to requiring the ability to solve the pairwise optimal transportation problem, and the regularity conditions on the measures, the algorithm does not require additional restrictions on the nature of the measures or reductions to the one-dimensional case $\{\mu^1,\ldots,\mu^N\}$ (as in, for example Cuturi \& Doucet \cite{cuturi2014fast}; Bonneel et al.\ \cite{bonneel2015sliced}; Boissard et al.\ \cite{boissard2015distribution}).
+We note that, further to requiring the ability to solve the pairwise optimal transportation problem, and the regularity conditions on the measures, the algorithm does not require additional structural assumptions/workarounds to reduce the problem to the one-dimensional case (as in, for example the ``admissibility" approach of Boissard et al.\ \cite{boissard2015distribution}).
 An additional practical advantage is that Procrustes algorithms are easily parallelisable, since one can distribute the solution of the pairwise transport problems at each step $j$.
 Any regular measure can serve as an initial point for the algorithm, for instance one of the $\mu^i$.
+We should mention at this point that, if one is content with obtaining an \emph{approximate} or \emph{regularised} Fr\'echet mean, then there are several numerical strategies available, and there is a rapidly growing literature for the efficient computation of such schemes -- we briefly summarise some such approaches in the concluding remarks section (Section \ref{sec:conclusions}).

 The gradient/Procrustes iteration is presented succinctly as Algorithm~\ref{algo}.